 This section of our blog will be devoted to documenting some of God’s creatures we encounter in or near our garden.
-The list includes in part squirrels, chipmunks, songbirds, hummingbirds, crows, hawks, turkeys, buzzards, groundhogs, rabbits, foxes, deer, opossums, skunks, coyotes, turtles, frogs, and snakes.
+The list includes in part squirrels, chipmunks, songbirds, hummingbirds, crows, hawks, turkeys, buzzards, groundhogs, raccoons, rabbits, foxes, deer, opossums, skunks, coyotes, turtles, frogs, and snakes.

 2017-03-02 – Red-tailed Hawk Along Our Creek

 A beautiful Red-tailed Hawk has made its home along the creek behind our mountain house for several years.
 I have heard it screeching all day as it soared high above our garden.
 I managed to capture a brief video of it sitting on a limb in very late afternoon surveying what might be available for dinner.
 It is a wonderful reminder of how soon spring will be here and that the two to three fledglings that will be born to the female will be taking to the skies on their own.
 Thank you God for your amazing creation!

 2016-03-01 TURKEY TIME – 8 Gobblers Visit Us

 This morning we were privileged to have 8 wild turkeys visit with us at our mountain house.
 We regularly hear them gobbling in the nearby wooded areas, but don’t get to see them close-up like this that often.
 They hung around for about 30 minutes and then moved on.
 They particularly enjoyed the berries on one of our holly trees … jumping to the lower limbs to get fresh ones.

 Click on this link to see the video.

 2015-05-14 Update – adding deer and bear pics and video